 *Fever, fatigue, muscle pain, chills, headache

-*Includes cases hospitalized for isolation or treatment (199 cases were hospitalized for isolation purposes,307 required clinical care and 406 were hospitalized for unknown reasons).
+*Includes cases hospitalized for isolation or treatment (8 cases were hospitalized for isolation purposes, 25 required clinical care and 36 were hospitalized for unknown reasons).

-*Includes cases hospitalized for isolation or treatment (189 cases were hospitalized for isolation purposes,294 required clinical care and 405 were hospitalized for unknown reasons).
+*Includes cases hospitalized for isolation or treatment (8 cases were hospitalized for isolation purposes, 21 required clinical care and 35 were hospitalized for unknown reasons).

-Summary of reported sexual behaviours among male cases of mpox, European Region, TESSy, 2022–2024
+Summary of reported sexual behaviour among male cases of mpox, WHO European Region, TESSy, in the last year

 Sexual behaviour in TESSy is defined according to the following non-mutually exclusive categories:

-Sexual behaviour is not necessarily representative of the gender of the person the case had sex with in the past 21 days nor does it imply sexual contact and sexual transmission.
+Sexual behaviour is not necessarily representative of the gender of the person the case had sex with in the past 21 days nor does it imply sexual contact or sexual transmission.

 Users are advised to interpret all data with caution and be aware of their limitations.
 Case counts and their corresponding data may have monthly updates that include historical corrections as new information is collected and reported.